-Instantiate a ResourceTestRule using its Builder and add the various resource instances you want to test via ResourceTestRule.Builder#addResource(Object).
-Use a @ClassRule annotation to have the rule wrap the entire test class or the @Rule annotation to have the rule wrap each test individually (make sure to remove static final modifier from resources).
+Instantiate a ResourceExtension using its Builder and add the various resource instances you want to test via ResourceExtension.Builder#addResource(Object).
+Use the @ExtendWith(DropwizardExtensionsSupport.class) annotation on the class to tell Dropwizard to find any field of type ResourceExtension.

-In your tests, use #target (String path), which initializes a request to talk to and test your instances.
+In your tests, use #target(String path), which initializes a request to talk to and test your instances.

-This doesn't require opening a port, but ResourceTestRule tests will perform all the serialization, deserialization, and validation that happens inside of the HTTP process.
+This doesn't require opening a port, but ResourceExtension tests will perform all the serialization, deserialization, and validation that happens inside of the HTTP process.